 You have not had a dental check-up in the past year

-Chronic bad breath is not something you have to live with, and it is almost always treatable once the cause is identified.
+Chronic bad breath is not something you have to live with, and it is usually treatable once the cause is identified.

 Take the Next Step